Welcome to this page!

 In 2011, I was a Max Weber Fellow at the European University Institute.
 In 2011-2013, I held a postdoctoral fellowship at Umeå Unversity.
 Between 2013-2015, I worked as a research fellow at Lund University within the project ‘Marrying Cultures: Queens Consort and their European identities 1500-1800’,funded by the Humanities in the European Research Area (HERA).
 In 2018-2019, I was a fellow at the Center for Advanced Study in the Behavioural Sciences at Stanford University.

 My publications include articles published in the Journal of Social History, the Journal of Interdisciplinary History, Traverse Revue d'Histoire - Zeitschrift für Geschichte among others.
 My article titled ‘Female Peasants, Patriarchy and the Credit Market in Eighteenth-Century France’ was awarded the Ronald S. Love Prize of the Western Society for French History in 2009.
 In 2017, I published a monograph titled "Gender and Politics in Eighteenth-Century Sweden".
-I am currently completing a biography of the Swedish queen Lovisa Ulrika (1720-1782).
+I am currently completing a monograph on debt in pre-industrial Europe.

 My research interests range widely, from the history of justice and economics to gender and women’s history.
 Above all, I am deeply interested in the study of rural communities in early modern Europe.